-Theoretically, this area of investigation is incredibly exciting for skincare.
-For now, the skincare ingredients to look for in terms of cell-communicating ability include retinol, retinaldehyde, retinoic acid, epigallocatechin-3-gallate, eicosapentaenoic acid, niacinamide, lecithin, linolenic acid, linoleic acid, phospholipids, carnitine, carnosine, adenosine triphosphate, adenosine cyclic phosphate, most peptides, and Pyrus malus (apple) fruit extract.
+This area of investigation is incredibly exciting for skincare.
+For now, the skincare ingredients to look for in terms of skin-restoring ability include retinol, retinaldehyde, retinoic acid, epigallocatechin-3-gallate, eicosapentaenoic acid, niacinamide, lecithin, linolenic acid, linoleic acid, phospholipids, carnitine, carnosine, adenosine triphosphate, adenosine cyclic phosphate, most peptides, and Pyrus malus (apple) fruit extract.